 Different parts of the brain develop at different times but there is an order to how this happens.
-For example, when a baby is born they will already be able to recognise rhythms of speech.
-They will be able to recognise their mother's voice as they have heard it from the womb.
-They will also be able to recognise their father's voice once they are born, especially if their father has talked to the baby while in the womb.

-Immediately after birth the baby's vision begins to develop very quickly.
-Babies also recognise facial characteristics and expressions, usually of their mother, the person who is their main carer, or their father if their father talks to the baby.
-Together the development of hearing and vision allows the newborn baby to quickly match the voice and the face of the main person caring for them.
-These early experiences of communication give the baby an experience of language, and enable them to use and understand words in the right way later when they learn to speak.
+For example, when a baby is born they will already be able to recognise rhythms of speech particularly their mother's speech and then immediately after birth the baby's vision begins to develop very quickly.
+Babies also recognise facial characteristics and expressions, usually of their mother or the person who is their main carer.
+Together the development of the hearing and vision allows the newborn baby to quickly match the voice and the face of the main person caring for them.
+These early experiences of communication give the baby an experience of language and enable them to use and understand words in the right way later when they learn to speak.

-In the first year of life the baby's brain will be very much affected by the emotional experiences they have with those caring for them.
+In the first year of life, the baby's brain will be very much affected by the emotional experiences they have with those caring for them.

-A baby's brain is receiving information all the time, from how they are being cared for and what they hear, see, smell, feel and taste.
-Inside the brain lots of connections are being made so these messages and learning can be stored for the future.
+A baby's brain is receiving information all the time, from how they are being cared for and from what they hear, see, smell, feel and taste.
+Inside the brain lots of connections are being made so that these messages and learning can be stored for the future.
 Just like any new learning this can take time.